lm3nitro/Projects/Metasploit/MSFvenom.md

 ![Pasted image 20240501140042](https://github.com/lm3nitro/Projects/assets/55665256/a6a5713d-2966-45d3-a7d6-d5a0bfdc43bb)

-On the attacking host (msfvenom) I could see that it had been executed and details on the host regarding the user, OS version/build, etc. Also, using the shell command allowed me to successfully remotely connect to the target host over the network:
+On the attacking host ( MSFvenom) I could see that it had been executed and details on the host regarding the user, OS version/build, etc. Also, using the shell command allowed me to successfully remotely connect to the target host over the network:

 ![Pasted image 20240501144904](https://github.com/lm3nitro/Projects/assets/55665256/afbfd0d0-7bef-4d2a-a5ce-62afd0217761)